Batman: Year One (film)

-Batman: Year One is a 2011 American animated superhero film, based on the four-issue story arc of the same name printed in 1987.
-It premiered at Comic-Con on July 22 and was officially released on October 18, 2011.
-The film was directed by Lauren Montgomery and Sam Liu.
-It is the 12th film released under the DC Universe Animated Original Movies banner, and was released on DVD, Blu-ray, and digital copy.
-The film received positive reviews upon release for its animation and faithfulness to the source material, although the story was criticized.
-The film was also a commercial success, bringing in $6.1 million on a budget of $3.5 million.
-It is followed chronologically by the animated adaptation of Batman: The Dark Knight Returns.
+Batman: Year One is a 2011 American adult animated superhero film based on the four-issue story arc of the same name printed in 1987.
+It was directed by Lauren Montgomery and Sam Liu.
+The film premiered at Comic-Con on July 22 and was officially released on October 18, 2011.

+It is the 12th film released under the DC Universe Animated Original Movies banner and was released on DVD, Blu-ray and digital copy.
+The film received positive reviews upon release for its animation and faithfulness to the source material.
+It was also a commercial success, bringing in $6.1 million on a budget of $3.5 million.